- Island Sky

 Depart the USA on your independent flight to India.

-Board local boats at the doorstep of the Gateway of India triumphal arch monument for a ride across the bay to visit Elephanta Island.
+This morning, board local boats at the doorstep of the Gateway of India triumphal arch monument for a ride across the bay to visit Elephanta Island.
 This World Heritage Site has caves with elaborately carved depictions of the Hindu god, Shiva, in various manifestations as destroyer, creator, and preserver.
 Views of Mumbai’s skyline from the bay are superb.
-This afternoon, board the Clipper Odyssey, your home for the next 13 nights.
+Embark the Island Sky this afternoon.

-Marmagao’s Portuguese heritage commenced with the establishment of a trading colony in 1510, led by explorer and later viceroy, Vasco da Gama.
+Goa’s Portuguese heritage commenced with the establishment of a trading colony in 1510, led by explorer and later viceroy, Vasco da Gama.
 The successful spice-trading colony endured for centuries, and today its colonial remnants lend a European charm—cobblestoned lanes, whitewashed Catholic churches, and balconied, tile-roofed homes.
 Explore the distinctive churches, museum, and convent of Old Goa.
 Visit a traditional Goan home for a cooking demonstration and enjoy a lunch of delectable local cuisine.
-Also, enjoy time at leisure to wander through the old Portuguese district of Fontainhas in the small capital of Panjim.
+You will also enjoy time at leisure to wander through the old Portuguese district of Fontainhas in the small capital of Panjim.

 This morning drive through the countryside surrounding Mangalore, a pleasant landscape of rolling hills dotted with tea, coffee, and cashew nut plantations.
 Visit Karkala’s monolithic Gomasteshwara Statue, dedicated to a Jain saint.
 Then visit a cashew processing plant followed by a lunch of local specialties at a rural pineapple farm.

-The leisurely two-day exploration of Kochi reveals this delightful community’s mélange of international influences: Portuguese houses, the Dutch Palace (Mattancherry), the Anglican St. Francis Church, and the cantilevered Chinese fishing nets that grace the beaches.
-To better explore this maze of islands and waterways, board local houseboats for a cruise through Kochi’s backwaters where you may spot locals doing laundry or fish farming.
-Also, enjoy an evening performance of Kathakali classical dance on board your ship.
+A leisurely two-day exploration of Cochin reveals this delightful community’s mélange of international influences: Portuguese houses, the Dutch Palace (Mattancherry), the Anglican St. Francis Church, and the cantilevered Chinese fishing nets that grace the beaches.
+To better explore this maze of islands and waterways, board local houseboats for a cruise through Cochin’s backwaters to observe daily life along these languid canals.
+You will also have the opportunity to attend an evening performance of classical Kathakali dance.

-Located near India’s southern tip, Thiruvananthapuram, the capital of Kerala is a pedestrian-friendly town spread out over seven hills.
-Today, visit the village of Pongumoode and its surrounding rubber plantations where you witness the various stages of rubber processing.
-Also, attend a Kalari Payattu demonstration, Kerala’s ancient form of martial arts.
+Located near India’s southern tip, Trivandrum, the capital of Kerala, is a pedestrian-friendly town spread out over seven hills.
+Visit the village of Pongumoode and its surrounding rubber plantations to observe the various stages of rubber processing.
+Then attend a Kalari Payattu demonstration, Kerala’s ancient form of martial arts.

 Disembark in the bustling city of Colombo for an excursion into the highlands of Sri Lanka, passing through lush, rolling countryside dotted with tea plantations.
 In Kandy, explore the stunning Temple of the Tooth which houses the tooth of Buddha.
 This World Heritage Site was originally part of the Royal Palace complex of the Kandyan Kingdom and is one of the holiest places of worship and pilgrimage for Buddhists around the world.
 Also, visit the Pinnawala Elephant Orphanage and, time permitting, the Botanical Gardens.